powsybl/powsybl.github.io/docs/configuration/modules/import-export-parameters-default-value.md

 - List of String

 As the parameters are different from an importer to another, it is impossible to give an exhaustive list of supported properties.
-Please refers to the documentation of each [importer](../../iidm/importer/index.md) to know their specific configuration.
+Please refers to the documentation of each [importer](../../iidm/importer/index.md) and of each [exporter](../../iidm/exporter/index.md) to know their specific configuration.

 # Examples